stephenreid321/stephenreid/app/markdown/coaching.md

 It's based on the belief that people are creative, resourceful and capable of change, and already have, or otherwise can find, answers to their challenges.

 I trained in a coaching style called *[transformative coaching](https://www.animascoaching.com/coach-training-course/)*, which has a particular focus on exploring the inner world of beliefs, assumptions, values and expectations.
+I also weave in my experience with the work of [Rob Burbea](https://hermesamara.org/), including the *[Ways of Looking/Seeing Through Dualities](https://hermesamara.org/teachings/ways-of-looking)* frameworks, the *[Soulmaking Dharma](https://hermesamara.org/teachings/soulmaking-dharma)* (and its resonances with Bill Plotkin's *[Soulcraft](https://www.animas.org/books/soulcraft/)*), and extensive [mettā](https://hermesamara.org/teachings/metta) practice.

 ### Who can benefit?